-Heart rate variability (HRV) is widely used to assess what's going on with a person’s body — there are about 20,000 relevant studies on PubMed.
-Note that HRV measurement is not an electrocardiogram (ECG) recording, and it can't be used as a substitute for ECG or a medical check-up.
+Heart rate variability (HRV) is widely used to assess what’s going on with a person’s body — there are almost 22,000 relevant studies on PubMed.
+Note that HRV measurement is not an electrocardiogram (ECG) recording, and it cannot be used as a substitute for ECG or a medical check-up.

-In addition to all standard HRV metrics, which you can see in the chart message, we offer you our own science-backed yet easy-to-understand scores — Productivity, Energy, and Stress, which we illustrate with liquid.
+In addition to all standard HRV metrics, which you can see in the chart message, we offer you our own science-backed yet easy-to-understand scores — Stress, Energy, and Health, which we illustrate with liquid.

 Doctors and scientists have been widely using heart rate variability to monitor athletes’ and astronauts’ physical fitness and performance.
-And we interpret HRV data using our algorithm trained with 16 mln measurements of 2 mln users.
+And we interpret HRV data using our algorithm trained with hundreds of millions of measurements taken by 8+ million users.
 Most of them also track their mood, how they feel, how tired and stressed they are.
 And take research-based self-tests to evaluate their stress, fatigue, anxiety, and concentration levels.

-When you take a measurement, we use this enormous database to compare your HRV metrics with what they meant in terms of Productivity, Energy, and Stress for other people of the same age and gender and with a similar lifestyle as yours.
-That's how we calculate your Productivity, Energy, and Stress scores.
+When you take a measurement, we use this enormous database to compare your HRV metrics with what they meant in terms of Stress, Energy, and Health for other people of the same age and gender and with a similar lifestyle as yours.
+That’s how we calculate your Stress, Energy, and Health scores.

-Our calculations of your Productivity, Energy, and Stress scores are based on our studies.
+Our calculations of your Stress, Energy, and Health scores are based on our studies.
 They are not intended to substitute professional medical advice, diagnosis, or treatment and do not guarantee an accurate evaluation of your physical and mental health.
 These scores should be seen as an advanced data-driven analysis that is here to make sense of your HRV metrics and make them easier to understand.

 Energy reflects your body’s ability to support processes like metabolism, movement, and digestion, as well as to recover properly.
 Energy level determines how well you can maintain a stable internal environment, or homeostasis, and perform physical activity.
 While high energy scores are definitely something to be happy about, keep in mind that it’s natural to be low on power in the evening.

-- Check if you have enough energy to do everything you have planned.
+Check if you have enough energy to do everything you’ve planned.
 If you’re low on energy, your plans to conquer the world may have to wait.
 If you see high scores, on the other hand, don’t miss the opportunity to take on a challenge.

 At times, you may be full of energy, even if you don’t feel that way.
 Energy is directly related to your parasympathetic nervous system activity.
 Sometimes, when the parasympathetic system is at work, with your body actively recovering and storing energy, your score may seem high compared to how you feel.
 In this case, you’re likely going to feel a surge of energy a little later — just give the rest of your body a bit of time to catch up.